natebrunelle/Repair-Graph-Compression/docs/gettingstarted.rst

 File Organization
 -----------------

-The file organization is self explanatory, but for completness sake:
+The file organization is self explanatory, but for completeness sake:

 * Graph directory --> Contains graphs, and cluster
 * Nodes directory --> Contains nodes